Charito Solis: 1972–1986: Continued success

 Solis returned to television through the weekly drama anthology Obra Maestra.
 She worked closely with the director of the series, Nick Lizaso and went through each of the sequence of the script.
 She next starred in the drama film Araw-araw, Gabi-gabi, which was competed at the first ever Metro Manila Film Festival, where she won Best Actress.
 Solis appeared in two drama productions the following year.
 She starred opposite Christopher de Leon in the romantic drama Mrs. Teresa Abad Ako Po si Bing, and in the drama Hindi Kami Damong Ligaw.
 Solis next starred in the romantic drama Walang Katapusang Tag-araw, alongside Eddie Garcia and Mat Ranillo III.
 Under the direction of Ishmael Bernal, the film was competed at the third Metro Manila Film Festival.

 In 1979, Lino Brocka cast Solis as Paula in the staging of Larawan, which was based on Nick Joaquin’s A Portrait of the Artist as Filipino.
 Held at the Dulaang Raha Sulayman, Fort Santiago, she was joined by Lolita Rodriguez and Philip Salvador.
 Brocka cast both Solis and Rodriguez later that year in the family drama Ina, Kapatid, Anak.
 For her performance, Solis won the Gawad Urian for Best Actress.
 For the first time since she began her acting career, Solis was cast in a secondary role in the psychological horror Kisapmata.
 For her performance, she won Best Supporting Actress at the Gawad Urian and Metro Manila Film Festival, her second trophies in each of the award-giving bodies.

 1987–1998: Okay Ka, Fairy Ko! and final projects

 Solis played Ina Magenta, the queen of the world of enkantasya, in the fantasy sitcom series Okay Ka, Fairy Ko!, which also stars Vic Sotto.
 In 1988, Solis appeared in six film productions.
-She starred with Mat Ranillo III, who plays the titular role, in the religious biographical Lorenzo Ruiz: The Saint...
-A Filipino.
+She starred with Mat Ranillo III, who plays the titular role, in the religious biographical film Lorenzo Ruiz...
+The Saint...
+A Filipino!
 In the early 1990s, Solis reprised her role as Ina Magenta in the film sequels Okay Ka, Fairy Ko!: The Movie (1991) and Okay Ka, Fairy Ko!
-II (1992).
+Part 2 (1992).

+Death

+Solis's grave at Manila Memorial Park – Sucat.

+In January 9, 1998, Solis died of cardiac arrest.
+She was 62.